Kendamil Organic Baby Formula Review and Analysis

 Feeding with Kendamil

 The three infants and two toddlers all seemed to take to Kendamil very quickly.
-None of them rejected it or seemed displeased with it, even the 4-month old breastfed baby.
+None of them rejected it or seemed displeased with it, even the 4-month-old breastfed baby.

 All of them seemed to like the taste and the bottle-fed babies and toddlers drank their usual amount or more.

 The breastfed baby did develop a bit of gas after, which the mom says is common whenever she's tried formula in the past.
-We suggested that if she's inclined to continue trying formula, to attempt one with probiotics to aid digestion, such as the HiPP Combiotik formulas.
+We suggested that if she's inclined to continue trying formulas, to attempt one with probiotics to aid digestion, such as the HiPP Combiotik formulas.
 Note that the UK does not allow infant formulas to contain probiotics, which is why both Kendamil and the UK HiPP Combiotic do not contain them.

 Both toddlers we tested are already eating a ton of finger foods and purees, so there's no real need for formula, but the parents kept the Stage 2 and 3 tins and will use the rest since their toddlers seem to enjoy the flavor, and it's filling.